 Without further ado, here are my 5 favorite apps for staying on top of social media marketing trends and developments:

-Zite – This is a really cool iPad app that learns what you like and don’t like, customizing your feeds according to your preferences.
+Zite – This is a really cool iPad app that learns what you like and doesn’t like, customizing your feeds according to your preferences.
 Pretty cool hey?
-You can create a number of channels which all feed into your “home” tab, pushing your preferred content, sources and authors to the front.
-My channels are: Social Media, Entrepreneurship, Business and Investing, Psychology and Mind, Technology and Blogging.
+You can create a number of channels which all feed into your “home” tab, pushing your preferred content, sources, and authors to the front.
+My channels are Social Media, Entrepreneurship, Business and Investing, Psychology and Mind, Technology and Blogging.
 Chose from an existing set or create your own filters.